ultraio/ultra-discord-uniq-roles-bot/docs/DiscordBotSetup.md

 ![](https://i.imgur.com/ZebiVtR.png)

-- The link will let you determine where you can add the bot based on the servers you have Administrative priviledge for.
+- The link will let you determine where you can add the bot based on the servers you have Administrative privilege for.

-_Never ever, give a bot Administrative Priviledge_
+_Never ever, give a bot Administrative Privilege_